dwwatson1/UFOs/README.md

 # UFO Analysis

 ## Overview of the Analysis
-The purpose of this analysis was to create a dynamic content on webpage with UFO sighting information using Javascript and a CSS framework called Bootstrap.
+The purpose of this analysis was to create dynamic content on webpage with UFO sighting information using Javascript and a CSS framework called Bootstrap.

 ## Results of the Analysis